Castux/code-club/brainfuck/README.md

 - if-then, if-then-else, repeat-until, do-while constructs
 - Global variables, stored for instance in the negative indices of the tape, or above a max stack height
 - Some way to make the functions re-entrant to allow recursive style, or at least a way for the compiler to unfold it to iterative
-- More flexible operators.
-Currently we have two of the 4 move/copy possibilities, and the prelude mainly uses the copy `->` operator, which is also the heaviest.
-Giving the two others would help generate leaner BF.

 ## Possible optimizations